FluidicML/browser-plugin/README.md

 ![Screenshot from 2024-08-02 18-45-48](https://github.com/user-attachments/assets/f1f149c7-077e-4d29-bbc1-e5d562b46fc8)

-Triggering this action converts your cursor to a crosshair and shows outlines around elements you hover over.
+Triggering this step converts your cursor to a crosshair and shows outlines around elements you hover over.
 On each click, the plugin will record which element you targeted.
 Name each capture you perform in this way for interpolating into subsequent steps.

 ---